Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-security-domain/security-domain-keys.md

 1. **Key Protection**
    - Store keys securely
    - Use unique keys per device when possible
-   - Consider using SCP11 for better key management
+   - Consider using SCP11 for mutual authentication
    - Avoid storing sensitive keys in source code or configuration files

 2. **Key Version Management**
    - Track which keys are loaded on each YubiKey
-   - Know if YubiKeys have custom keys from manufacturing
-   - Manage key distribution and storage
    - Track KVNs in use

 3. **Recovery Planning**